No 001: The Art of Salvaged Design

 Transforming Heirloom Furniture for Modern Homes

+What started as a creative impulse has grown into a conscious, sustainable design practice.
+I see the opportunity to save something with history, to make it beautiful again, and to do it in a way that feels aligned with how I want to live and work.
 That’s the heart of my approach to design: slowing down, paying attention, and finding beauty in what’s already here.
-Because sometimes, the most inspiring thing you can do isn’t to start from scratch it’s to start from what’s been left behind.
+Because sometimes, the most inspiring thing you can do is start from what’s been left behind.

 Custom Furniture Restoration Services

 We also collaborate with fellow designers to source, restore, and reimagine pieces for their clients.
-Let’s create something meaningful together!